eclipse-4diac/4diac-examples/README.md

 ## Using 4diac Examples

-These example projects can be importet into 4diac IDE using the File -> Import -> Existing projects into Workspace feature from 4diac IDE.
+These example projects can be imported into 4diac IDE using the File -> Import -> Existing projects into Workspace feature from 4diac IDE.

 After that you can either open the contained system files or the types.